 Instructions and Prompts

-During the course of customizing your ePortfolio for a Template, you will be able to utilize multiple tools that can assist you in creating your desired pedagogical structure such as Instruction slides and Prompts.
+During the course of customizing your ePortfolio for a Template, you will be able to utilize multiple tools that can assist you in creating your desired pedagogical structure such as Instruction sections and Prompts.

-When you select a slide or module set with a Prompt, the Prompt notification will appear at the bottom of your screen in a semi-transparent state.
+When you select a section or module set with a Prompt, the Prompt notification will appear at the bottom of your screen in a semi-transparent state.
 If you move your cursor over the notification window it will appear solid, making it easier to read.
 The Prompt notification can also be moved or minimized using the buttons on the notification window.

 Save an ePortfolio as a Template